Len42/Synth/modules/Envelope2/README.md

 An Arduino-compatible ATmega328P microcontroller generates the envelopes.
 The firmware source code is in [firmware/Envelope2/Envelope2.ino](firmware/Envelope2/Envelope2.ino).
 MakeLookupTables is a program that generates the numtables.h file that has data tables used in the firmware.

 PCB layouts are provided in KiCad and gerber formats.
-A front panel design is included as a drilled PCB layout (with no text).
+A front panel design is included as a drilled PCB layout (with no labels or graphics).

 The PCBs that I used can be ordered from OSH Park.
 The designs are here:
 - [Front panel](https://oshpark.com/shared_projects/PnWXqRcs)